George Ade: Playwright, librettist, and author

 Not all of Ade's theatrical productions were successes, such as The Bad Samaritan (1905), but three of his plays (The College Widow, The Sho-Gun, and The County Chairman) were simultaneously appearing on Broadway in 1904.
 The best known and among the most successful of Ade's Broadway plays are The County Chairman and The College Widow, which were also adapted into motion pictures.
 Ade's final Broadway play before he retired from playwriting was The Old Town, produced in 1910.

 After Ade retired from writing Broadway plays in 1910, he continued to write one-act plays that small theater companies presented in theatres across the United States.
 Marse Covington is considered to be among the best of his one-act plays.
 Ade also wrote scripts for moving pictures, such as Our Leading Citizen (1922 silent film), Back Home and Broke (1922 silent film), and Woman-Proof (1923 silent film) for actor Thomas Meighan.
-Ade also wrote two films for Will Rogers, U.S. Minister Bedlow and The County Chairman, a 1935-screen version of the play, but Ade did not get along with Hollywood filmmakers.
+Ade also wrote two films for Will Rogers, U.S. Minister Bedlow (adapted from his 1911 play of the same name) and The County Chairman, a 1935-screen version of the play, but Ade did not get along with Hollywood filmmakers.

 By the mid-1920s, Ade's plays were no longer in fashion, but he continued to write essays, short stories, and articles for newspapers and magazines in addition to film scripts.
 Ade also wrote about his extensive travels, but he is best known for his humorous columns, essays, books, and plays.
 His fables in slang stories and series of books, in addition to making him wealthy, gained him notoriety as an American writer.
 His final book, The Old-Time Saloon, was published in 1931.